iorodeo/potentiostat/software/python/potentiostat/docs/tests.rst

         'shift'      :  0.0,   # unitless phase shift
     }

-With these parameters the output voltage is as shown in the figure below.
+The following figure illustrates the output voltage of the potentiostat with these parameters.

 .. figure:: _static/cyclic_test_fig.png
    :align:  center